maoberlehner/markus-oberlehner-net/content/blog/how-to-structure-a-complex-vuex-store.md

 ## A new way of structuring a Vuex store

 Because I couldn't find any examples of large scale applications using Vuex, which are open source, that would fit the needs of the project I was working on, I decided we can figure stuff out as I we were going.
-In doing so, we learned a lot of things, especially how not to do it, but as I see it, thats OK.
+In doing so, **we learned a lot of things, especially how not to do it**, but as I see it, thats OK.
 One of the great things of writing code is, that you can always go back and refactor things.

 I was not happy how things turned out, so I started to think about new ways of how to structure a Vuex store to meet the needs of the project.
 The following approach is what I came up with so far.